Loyola University Chicago

 Faculty Rights and Responsibilities

-It is the responsibility of the entire Loyola University Chicago community to provide equitable access to students in all courses, programs, services, and activities.
 Faculty play a fundamental role in providing equitable access to students with disabilities.
-As a Loyola University Chicago faculty member, you have the following rights and responsibilities:
+Faculty have the following rights and responsibilities:

 RIGHTS